projen/projen/docusaurus/docs/quick-starts/nodejs/hello-world/index.md

 # Hello World with NodeJS

-This quick start will help you create a NodeJS application using _projen_'s NodeJS project.
+This quick start will help you create a NodeJS application using projen's NodeJS project.
 To begin, make sure you have the version of NodeJS you want to use set up in your terminal.
 Running `which node` in bash/zsh/other POSIX shells, or `Get-Command node` in Powershell, should print the path to the NodeJS version you want to use. [`nvm`](https://github.com/nvm-sh/nvm)